 Email: email@example.com // Phone: (202) 685-9457

-Omar Sedky is a Senior Program Manager at the Near East South Asia Center for Strategic Studies, National Defense University.
+Omar Sedky is a Senior Event Program Planner at the NESA Center.
 He also serves as adjunct faculty for Kean University and Ocean County College.
 He holds a B.A. in Political Science from Monmouth University and an M.B.A. from Brandeis University’s International Business School.
 He is an experienced project manager, program manager and analyst, with over 10 years of experience.
 Mr. Sedky has worked internationally in both government and private sector positions, including in politics, defense, education-related development, business expansion, and data analysis.

 Magoumba Dieye, Senior Event and Program Planner

 Email: firstname.lastname@example.org // Phone: (202) 433-1030

-Magoumba Dieye is an Events and Programs Planner at NESA.
+Magoumba Dieye is Senior Event and Program Planner at NESA.
 Prior to NESA, he worked in the private sector, in the fields of business development, outreach, and events, including as Assistant Office Manager at the D.C. location of the law firm Finnegan.
 Mr. Dieye holds a BA in Public Administration from George Mason University.

 Ali Muhammed, Participant Programs Manager

 Email: email@example.com // Phone: (202) 685-4062

-Ali Muhammed is a Program Planning Manager at the Near East South Asia Center for Strategic Studies.
+Ali Muhammed is the Participant Programs Manager at the NESA center.
 Before joining the NESA team, Mr. Muhammed served as a Foreign Service Officer.
 His diplomatic tours have included Malaysia, Mexico, and Turkey.
 He is a native speaker of Arabic and Kurdish, is fluent in English, and proficient in Spanish.
 Mr. Muhammed holds a B.A. in Law from the University of Sulaimani in Iraq, and a Master degree in International Relations from the Alliant International University.